Skip to content

 6. For partial chargebacks, enter the amount.

-7. Optionally add a note and an external reference (the chargeback case number from your processor).
+7. Optionally add a note and a case / reference number (the chargeback case number from your processor).

-8. If you want to charge the family a fee for the chargeback, check Include a fee and enter the fee amount.
+8. If you want to charge the family a fee for the chargeback, check Bill the family for the processor fee and enter the fee amount.
 This adds a new charge to the family’s invoice.

 A return is when an ACH payment or check bounces — the bank reverses the transfer because of insufficient funds or a closed account.
 Like chargebacks, you record these so the balance updates correctly.